Podia Vs. MemberPress: A LMS Platform Vs. Plugin Comparison

 WordPress Plugin Vs. All-In-One Platform

 As a WordPress plugin, MemberPress works only with your WordPress website.
-Using MemberPress, you can achieve a basic membership site with protected content and digital downloads.
+Using MemberPress, you can achieve a basic membership site or online course with protected content and digital downloads.
 All of your content, pages, and permissions will be managed through your WordPress dashboard.

-MemberPress offers integrations to fully support a LMS experience for your users.
+MemberPress offers integrations to fully support an LMS experience for your users.
 We’ll discuss LMS integrations a bit later in this comparison, but be aware that many of these integrations have additional monthly costs or tier requirements to add them to your membership site.
+If you just need a simple course builder, MemberPress does that natively.

 With Podia, you’ll use their platform to host your website, take payments, and house your protected content.
 Podia strives to provide everything you need to operate your online business, so although they do offer integrations, you shouldn’t need them unless you have a more advanced or specific set up.